velartrill/velartrill.github.io/orig/meet-the-new-boss.md

 "Well, you were, and it's fine, so--"

 "It's not fine."
 Sashuan jabs the 'close' contact as the lift door starts to open, tightening her grip on Jasmine's body.
 "My girlfriend came within five seconds of being *shot* last night.
-By someone on *our own goddamn side.* Jaz, it's like ever since we got here, you've been seeing *us* as the bad guys all of a sudden.
+By someone on *our own goddamn side.* Just because she couldn't fucking *behave.* Jaz, it's like ever since the start of the Occupation, you've been seeing *us* as the bad guys all of a sudden.
 All your rebelliousness that was aimed at the Imperial system, you're just pointing it at us now, and you've got an itchy fucking trigger finger.
 All that anger and distrust and fear, we never earned that!
 The *Duchess* did, not the Director, not that poor commissar from last night--"

 "Aren't we going to be late?"
 Jasmine interjects softly.